bartkowiaktomasz/algorithmic-challenges/HackerRank/README.md

  - [x] Time Complexity: Primality
  - [x] Flipping Bits
  > You will be given a list of 32 bit unsigned integers.
- Flip all the bits ( and ) and print the result as an unsigned integer.
+ Flip all the bits and print the result as an unsigned integer.

 _`XOR`ing with `one` will flip the beats of any binary number._